phi-grib/flame/README.md

 ```
 This allows to integate the prediction in scripts, or workflow tools like KNIME and Pipeline Pilot.

-Also, the models can run as prediction web-services, using the provided flame-ws interface.
+Also, the models can run as prediction web-services.
 These services can be consumed by the stand-alone web GUI provided and described above or connected to a more complex platform, like the one currently in development in the eTRANSAFE project.

 ## Licensing